 Besides listing your critical thinking skills in your CV skills section, try describing them throughout your work history section.

 Including direct examples of your critical thinking skills provides context for employers and gives them an idea of the positive impact you could bring to their company.

 For instance, this applicant describes their inference and problem solving abilities using bullet points in their work experience section:

-Unsure how to think more critically about situations?
-Here are four steps outlining how to use your critical thinking skills when approaching a problem or a question:
+These are four steps outlining how you can use your critical thinking abilities when approaching a problem or a question:

 Try narrowing down the issue or question you’re trying to solve.
 So ask yourself questions such as: